Make the tracker private or public

 Do You Want More Functionality in the Issue Tracker?

-You can use our own Bitbucket issue tracker to request new issue tracker features.
+You can use our own Bitbucket Cloud issue tracker to request new issue tracker features.
 For example, many people are asking for the ability to specify groups of users with specific permissions to read/write or administrate issues.
 You can add your vote to that here: Allow admins to specify read/write/admin permissions for wiki and issue tracker separate from repository (BB-1166).

 Please review the list of open and new issue tracker issues in our issue tracker.